 It’s easy to underestimate the value of these short meditations.
 They may not seem like ‘real’ meditation.
 Don’t make that mistake.
 Numerous ‘spot’ meditations sprinkled throughout your day are much more likely to make a difference than the occasional long meditation.

 Aim to do up to a dozen spot meditations each day.

 Eric Harrison’s The 5-Minute Meditator is the recommended textbook for the course.
 It’s super easy to read, with short, succinct chapters, clear explanations of the key principles, and lots of different examples of how you can integrate meditation and mindfulness into your day.
 You can pick up a copy for $25 at class.

 Course notes for Week 1 are available in the Student Resources section of our website.

-Also, if you can’t make your usual class, you’re welcome to attend any other class that week.
+Can’t make your usual class?
+You’re welcome to attend any other class that week.
 Check the course schedule for times and locations.

 JUST FOR FUN